ill10gic/CoRD/README.md

 # vw-Jemez

-Functions for running our modified CASiMiR model and D-FLOW coupled model on a supercomputer.
+Functions for running our modified CASiMiR model and D-FLOW coupled.

 First we show some use instructions then installation instructions.